 Challenges are an important part of TikTok culture.
 To start a branded challenge, have your influencer create a branded hashtag.
 Then, he or she will make a video that introduces a challenge to make a specific kind of video.
 As creators make new videos, the hashtag is used to encourage others.
 These campaigns are primarily focused on brand awareness.

-There are two other main types of influencer campaigns.
 Dances are when an influencer demonstrates a new dance along a theme and encourages users to make a similar video.
 Duets involve two videos side by side.
 To brand a dance, you might use the company theme song or ad jingle.
 For duets, a TikTok video produced by the company can be used on one side, and the influencer’s work on the other.
 Both are creative ways to highlight your brand.

 Examples of TikTok Influencer Marketing Campaigns

 Now that TikTok influencer marketing has become more common, there are several great examples for us to look at.
 Each of these either adapts a more traditional type of influencer collaboration or harnesses a TikTok phenomenon.

 Aerie is an excellent example of brands leveraging TikTok users to improve their brand’s reach.
 In one campaign, utilizing the hashtag “#aeriereal,” Aerie used partnerships with large TikTok users to increase digital sales by 75% in a single quarter.
 By partnering with popular TikTokers with large numbers of followers, Aerie effectively created an entirely new trend and encouraged TikTok users to engage by using the hashtag and identifying themselves as part of the community.
 Even if you do not have the budget for a user with millions of followers, hashtag campaigns like Aerie’s can be extremely useful in increasing your brand reach, driving sales, and creating a community around your brand.